Stochastic synaptic dynamics under learning: Models

 \subsection{Neuron model}

 We here introduce a neuron model that is driven (i) by Gaussian white noise and (ii) by a \emph{single} presynaptic neuron through a single synapse.
-The dynamics of this synapse will be studied in \prettyref{sec:Stochastic-dynamics-of}.
+The white Gaussian noise is a simple description of unaccounted noise sources as for instance intrinsic channel noise and synaptic input from external neural populations that are not explicitly modeled here.
+The dynamics of the single synapse will be studied in \prettyref{sec:Stochastic-dynamics-of}.
 The dynamics of \emph{multiple} synapses providing input to a neuron, studied in \prettyref{sec:Dynamics-of-learning}, can be effectively mapped to the single-synapse case introduced here.
 The synaptic dynamics \prettyref{eq:model_general} is driven by the pre- and postsynaptic neural activity $\eta$ and $x$, respectively.
 Thus, to specify the synaptic dynamics, we need to specify the neuron models.
 Throughout the paper, $\eta(t)$ is the spike train of a Poisson process with rate $\nu$, and $x(t)$ is the spike train of a model neuron driven by $\eta$.
 The developed framework holds true for arbitrary neuron models $x$, but we give specific expressions and simulation results for the LIF neuron $x(t)=\sum_{i}\delta(t-t_{i}^{\text{post}})$, where $t_{i}^{\text{post}}$ are the times at which the membrane voltage governed by

 hits the threshold $v_{\text{t}}$; additionally, at $t_{i}^{\text{post}}$, $v$ is reset to $v_{\text{r}}$.
 Throughout the manuscript, $v_{\text{r}}=0$, $v_{\text{t}}=1$, and the membrane time constant is set to $\tau_{m}=1$, i.e., we measure time in multiples of $\tau_{m}$.
-The input to \prettyref{eq:lif} consists of the mean current $\mu$, white Gaussian noise $\sqrt{2D}\xi$ with noise intensity $D$ and $\left\langle \xi(t)\xi(t^{\prime})\right\rangle =\delta(t-t^{\prime})$, and the Poissonian spikes weighted by the synapse $w$.
+The input to the neuron described by \prettyref{eq:lif} consists of the mean current $\mu$, white Gaussian noise $\sqrt{2D}\xi$ with noise intensity $D$ and $\left\langle \xi(t)\xi(t^{\prime})\right\rangle =\delta(t-t^{\prime})$, and the Poissonian spikes weighted by $w$.
+Later on, when we study neurons embedded in a recurrent network, the input parameters $\mu$ and $D$ will, in addition to explicit noise, effectively capture the recurrent input.
 The LIF neuron is mechanistic enough to generate spike trains $x$ that are correlated with $\eta$ in a beyond-rate-based fashion.
 Moreover, it has been shown to reproduce experimental spike trains of pyramidal cells \citep{Rauch2003_1612}, and many of its statistical properties are available \citep{Fourcaud2002_2110,Brunel2001_2189,Lindner2001_2937,Roxin16217}.